solo-io/gloo/ci/README.md

 This is enabled as a GitHub App on the project, and if changes are required, please contact the maintainers of the project by [opening an issue](/devel/contributing/issues.md).

-### Build Bot
-[Build Bot](https://github.com/solo-io/build-bot) runs unit tests for the entire project.

-This is enabled as a Github App on the project, and is configured by the [cloudbuild.yaml](../cloudbuild.yaml) at the root of the project and contains additional configuration in the [cloudbuild](cloudbuild) folder.

 ### Github Actions
 [Github Workflows](/.github/workflows) run tests which rely on Kubernetes clusters.

 See the [GitHub docs](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration#about-continuous-integration-using-github-actions) for more deatils about how GitHub Actions work.

-### Bulldozer
-[Bulldozer](https://github.com/solo-io/bulldozer) automatically merges PRs when all required status checks are successful and required reviews are provided.

-This is enabled as a GitHub App on the project, and if changes are required, please contact the maintainers of the project by [opening an issue](/devel/contributing/issues.md).

 ### Special Labels
 **Keep PR Updated**: When applied, bulldozer keeps the PR up to date with the base branch, by merging any updates into it (Applied by default).